 Bottom Line was founded in 1997 as a small operation supporting 25 high school seniors from Boston.
 In a time when 1 in 7 low-income students who began attending college would finish, Bottom Line's founder Dave Borgal helped all 25 students get accepted to college and 80% graduate in six years or less.
-Since then, Bottom Line has maintained a high level of success and grown into a nationally recognized College Access and Success Program serving more than 7,000 students from Boston, Chicago, New York City and Worcester.
+Since then, Bottom Line has maintained a high level of success and grown into a nationally recognized College Access and Success Program serving more than 7,000 students from Boston, Chicago, New York City, Worcester, and Ohio.
 Read more about our history and growth.

 - We are almost 2,200 graduates strong - and still growing!